-Kempe works directly with state and national lawmakers and human services agencies to adopt laws and policies that protect children and help heal those who have been abused or neglected.
+Kempe works directly with state and national lawmakers and human services agencies to advance laws and policies that protect children and help heal those who have been abused or neglected.
 We serve as an expert resource to policymakers on the best programs and practices to prevent and treat child abuse and neglect.

-Some of our recent policy efforts include:
+Some of our policy efforts include:

 - Supported efforts to secure $6,526,955 in funding for the Child Welfare Training System, and $5,447,875 for the ongoing implementation of SafeCare in the FY 2016-17 State of Colorado budget.